Blagaj Castle

 Blagaj ([blaːgaj]) is a medieval ruined castle located on the right bank of the Korana river in modern Karlovac county, Croatia.
 Around it formed an eponymous village, Blagaj.

 It has a rectangular floorplan, and was once one of the larger castles in the region, with a central tower, similar to Belaj, Karlovac county.
 The old parish church of Sv.
 Duh is proposed to have been situated not far from the ruins, where there are today two churches next to each other.

+Name

+Not to be confused with the Blagaj in Križevci County owned by the Rohfi of Décse family in the late 15th century, mentioned in 1494 and 1495.